sch3fr/StudyDump/README.md

 ## 27-AUG-21
 Can't figure out one do-while loop *insert thonking emoji here*.
 Other than that I have to do some manual, not really interesting things before I can move onto something more fun, but I can't bring myself to do it fast.
 I know exactly what I have to do, but it's not even remotely as exciting as figuring othesr stuff out.
 Once I'll start building UI for my calculator, I might try WinUI.
+## 28-AUG-21
+I feel so dumb for yesterday.
+The mistake I made in the loop yesterday was using '||' instead of '&&'.<br/>Anyway, I feel super tired today, maybe kinda sick.
+I think I have a new approach for the calculator.
+Instead of making special function for every type of problem, I'll make fewver functions, so I can repurpose code of problems with similar solutions, for examle when the solution is a=b*c, then I can jast pass the numbers.
+However there is some case specific test that I have to take care of, and right now I feel too drowsy to figure it out.